mpawlak92/mpawlak92/README.md

 ### Hi there 👋
 - 🛠️ [Here You can find all my projects](https://github.com/mpawlak92?tab=repositories)
-- 🔭 I’m currently working on website for my client, i will do sPA for air conditioning company,
+- 🔭 I'm currently working on few projects like website for my client, i will do sPA for air conditioning company, i want to improve my portfolio projects, and finish or improve fev started application.
-- 🌱 I’m currently learning how to do PWA application,
+- 🌱 I’m currently learning React Native,
-- ➡️ Next my project will be a PWA application,
+- ➡️ Next my project is mobile aplication.
+I want to tell You more but for now it is a little secret.
+But still i can betray that it is group project, however still i will need to serve meny functionalities like google localization, creatig users account and so on.
 - 👯 Looking for job.
 [CV](https://drive.google.com/file/d/1fPPFXgbimRScTxAu0xd1biFskrZNPdcO/view?usp=sharing)

-[Here](https://mpawlak92.github.io/Portfolio/), You can see my last projects, more info in reposytory bio.
+[Here](https://mpawlak92.github.io/Portfolio/), You can see my first "serious" project, more info in reposytory bio.
 <!--
 **mpawlak92/mpawlak92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.